 Human development from birth to old age.
 Different spheres of development are studied, such as cognitive, socio-emotional and moral, both from an individual and interactional perspective.

-Students will develop an understanding of the family as a social institution and as a context in which individuals develop, make choices, and influence each other.
-The course will introduce the students to how social scientists understand and study the family.
-Today's most pertinent family issues are discussed such as dating, sex, cross-gender relationships, marriage, divorce, parenting, family violence, and family law.
+An understanding of the family as a social institution and as a context in which individuals develop, make choices, and influence each other.
+The theories that social scientists use for describing and understanding the family, and explaining and predicting family behaviors.
+Today's most pertinent family issues such as dating, sex, virtual relationships, cross-gender and same-gender relationships, marriage, divorce, parenting, family violence, and family law.

 Review theories and research related to fundamental topics and major issues in both theoretical and applied pscyhology; evaluate issues that have led to controversy and discussion among the experts.